Sagar-Kumar01/plant_disease_prediction_model/README.md

 # Plant Disease Prediction

-A machine learning project to detect plant diseases using image classification with a Streamlit frontend.
+A machine learning project to detect plant diseases using image classification.

 ---

 ## Key Features

 - **Disease Detection**: Identifies plant diseases from images of leaves.
-- **Streamlit App**: A user-friendly interface for easy interaction.
+- **Frontend**: A user-friendly interface for easy interaction.

 ---